BcDemir/Azure-Storage-Account-Project/README.md

 ![Alt text](/screenshots/error%20message.jpg "Error message")

-Using above SAS URL we can reach the file.
+We can only reach the file using the SAS URL.

 Then I added a role assignment to myself as the storage blob data owner in order to change the authentication method to Azure AD User Account.